mitodl/unified-ecommerce-frontend/README.md

 ## Initial Setup

 First, ensure that you have the [Unified Ecommerce Bakend](https://github.com/mitodl/unified-ecommerce) up and running locally.
-Then:

 ### Configure Required Environment Variables